In 1950, a group of Alabama pacifists went farther than most.

 And they never looked back.

-As the U.S. prepares to enter the Korean War in 1950, nine Quaker families from rural Fairhope, Alabama embark on a journey to emigrate to Costa Rica, a country that has just abolished its army.
+As the U.S. prepares to enter the Korean War in 1950, nine Quaker families from rural Fairhope, Alabama embark on a journey to emigrate from the U.S. to Costa Rica, a country that has just abolished its army.
 The film follows them to the mountaintop village they named Monteverde and documents their environmental stewardship, their creation of the largest cloud-forest reserve in Central America, their pioneering work on ecotourism, and their early clarion calls to fight climate change.
 Their legacy of activism is passed down to succeeding generations.

 Producer: Bill Adler is a journalist and author.
 Between 2012 and 2015 he lived in Monteverde, Costa Rica, where he began producing this documentary.